rtfms/360-view/readme.txt

 Yes your can.

 == Screenshots ==
-1. Embed your 36-degree image into your text just like a regular image.
+1. Embed your 360-degree image into your text just like a regular image.
 Great for storytelling!
 2. Place multiple 360-degree images next to each other and sync their viewports.
 Great for comparing two points of view on a mobile device with full motion tracking!
 3. Arrange multiple 360-degree views any way you want.
 Great for seeing multiple places simultaneously!
 4. Tons of shortcode parameters to display the images and label them exactly the way you want.
+5. Embed your 360-degree videos just as easily as the photos.
+Format and place them in the post as easily as regular media.

 == Changelog ==
 # 0.3.0